davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-08-20-powershell-on-linux-ansible.md

 RUN powershell
 ```

 In `cmd.exe` or `powershell.exe` verify that your docker VM is running by executing `docker --version`.
 You get output?
-Great.
+Great.<br>
-Save above code as `Dockerfile` in a new directory and change your shell to that directory.
+Save above code as `Dockerfile` in a new directory and change your shell to that directory.<br>
-Our next execution will ask Docker to download the latest version of a container file system called `centos` and install a couple of things into this file system, most notably `Ansible` (<https://www.ansible.com/>) and `PowerShell`.
+Our next execution will ask Docker to download the latest version of a container file system called `centos` and install a couple of things into this file system, most notably `Ansible` (<https://www.ansible.com/>) and `PowerShell`.<br>
 Regularly check the PowerShell repository and adjust the URL to the rpm file over time.

 `docker build -t ansible/powershell .`

 Follow the host output and understand what is happening.

-`docker run -i ansible/powershell powershell`
+`docker run -i ansible/powershell powershell`<br>
 We are here asking Docker to now run the container that we have just built and "log us in" after executing `powershell`.

 ```